-Red dye 40 is a synthetic food dye.
-This and other dyes may worsen the symptoms of attention deficit hyperactivity disorder (ADHD) in some children with the condition, but more research is needed.
+Red 40 and other dyes may worsen the symptoms of attention deficit hyperactivity disorder (ADHD) in some, but more research is needed.

 Researchers have extensively looked at the connection between diet and ADHD.
 Although

 Keep reading to learn about what red dye 40 is, how to find it on food labels, and how it can affect children with ADHD.

 Red dye 40 is a commonly used synthetic

 Food manufacturers can only use synthetic additives that the FDA has certified.
 Natural color additives, which are pigments from vegetables, minerals, and animals, are exempt from certification.
 However, the FDA must still approve them for use.

 - protein powders

 - dairy products

 - chewing gum